EXPLAINER: How Trump allies may be pushed to testify in Ga.

 WHAT’S THE ROLE FOR JUDGES?

-If the judge in the jurisdiction where the prosecutor works agrees that the witness’s testimony is necessary, the judge issues a “certificate of material witness” with the court’s seal.
+If the judge in the jurisdiction where the prosecutor works agrees that the witness’s testimony is necessary, the judge issues a “certificate of material witness.”
 That document is meant to be filed, along with the petition, in a court in the county where the witness lives in another state.

-Fulton County Superior Court Judge Robert McBurney, the judge who’s overseeing the special grand jury, last week signed off on the petitions Willis filed.
+Fulton County Superior Court Judge Robert McBurney, who is overseeing the special grand jury, signed off last week on Willis’ petitions.
 The next step is for the Fulton County district attorney’s office to work with local prosecutors in each state where witnesses live to file the documents with courts there and to serve notice on the person whose testimony is sought.

-The notice tells the person to appear before a local judge in their home state.
-If the person plans to fight the summons, the judge will set a hearing to determine whether the subpoena should be issued requiring them to travel to Atlanta to testify before the special grand jury.
+That notice tells the person to appear before a home-state judge.
+If the person plans to fight the summons, the judge will set a hearing to determine whether a subpoena requiring that person to travel to Atlanta to testify before the special grand jury is appropriate.
 The witness is entitled to be represented by a lawyer at the hearing.
 Fulton County prosecutors may travel to be present at the hearing to provide support to the local prosecutors and possibly to testify about why the person’s testimony is needed.

-At the hearing, the judge will determine whether the person is, indeed, a “material and necessary” witness and whether it will cause the person undue hardship to travel to Atlanta to testify.
-If the judge agrees with the prosecutor, the judge issues a subpoena requiring the person to go to Atlanta to testify.
+At the hearing, the judge will determine whether the person is, indeed, a “material and necessary” witness and whether traveling to testify will cause the person undue hardship.
+If the judge agrees with the prosecutor, the judge would order the person to go to Atlanta.

 CAN THE WITNESS FIGHT THE SUBPOENA?

 Yes.
-It is possible that the person could appeal the local judge’s order issuing the subpoena.
-If the person doesn’t appeal that order or if the appeal is rejected, the person can still file a motion to quash the subpoena with the court in Atlanta.
-It would then be up to McBurney to decide whether the person has to testify or whether any limits should be placed on the questions that prosecutors and grand jurors can ask.
+The person could file a home-state appeal, said Pete Skandalakis, executive director of the Prosecuting Attorneys’ Council of Georgia.
+But it’s more likely the person would file a motion in Georgia to try to keep from having to testify, he said.
+Then it would be up to McBurney to decide whether the person has to testify and whether any limits should be placed on the questions that prosecutors and grand jurors can ask.

-If a person doesn’t show up when ordered to testify, they may be found in contempt of court and face a penalty that could include a fine or jail time.
+A person who fails to appear when ordered to testify may be found in contempt of court and face a penalty that could include a fine or jail time.

+In a Tuesday court filing, Graham’s attorneys sought to quash his subpoena, arguing that he has “sovereign immunity” from state court procedures pertaining to his job as a senator, as well as constitutional protection because ”the testimony sought relates to matters within the legislative sphere.”

 IF SOMEONE IS CALLED TO TESTIFY AS A WITNESS, DOES THAT MEAN THEY WON’T BE INDICTED?